Viewing Room Main Site

 About the Gallery

-Nino Mier Gallery is a contemporary art gallery with spaces in Los Angeles, California; Brussels, Belgium; and New York City, New York.
+Nino Mier Gallery is a contemporary art gallery with spaces in New York City, New York; and Brussels, Belgium.
 The gallery maintains a roster of established and emerging artists, predominantly focused on painting, but with an emphasis on sculpture and photography as well.

-Nino Mier opened his first gallery in 2015, after a successful stint as a private dealer and art advisor.
-Interested in working with artists more closely to help nurture and develop their careers, Mier opened up a 500-square-foot space in West Hollywood.
-Mier sought to build a program that shook up the status quo in Los Angeles and introduced artists who were largely unknown in the city.
-His early roster was centered on artists from his homeland, the German Rhineland.
+Nino Mier opened his first gallery in 2015, following a successful career as a private dealer and art advisor.
+Driven by a desire to work more closely with artists and foster their growth, Mier launched a 500-square-foot space in West Hollywood.
+His vision was to challenge the established norms of the Los Angeles art scene and introduce artists who were largely unknown in the city at the time.

-Mier continued his expansions in Europe with the opening of two galleries in Brussels, Belgium in 2021 and 2022.
-The outposts are in the heart of the capital and its historic gallery district, Sablon.
-The first exhibition space occupies approximately 450-square meters across four stories.
-The historic red brick townhouse also features a 150-square-meter sculpture garden.
+As the gallery grew, so did its influence.
+Mier continued his expansions in Europe with the opening of a gallery in Brussels, consolidating two spaces into one.
+The historic red-brick townhouse also boasts a stunning 150-square-meter sculpture garden, providing a unique backdrop for exhibitions.
 Its first exhibition, which ran in early 2021, was a group presentation of works by thirty artists, including Ethan Cook, Anna Fasshauer, Kareem-Anthony Ferreira, Georg Karl Pfahler, and Cindy Phenix, among many others.
 The second annex space was inaugurated with a show of new paintings by Jake Longstreth, introducing the accomplished California-based artist to a broader European public.

 3